 For details, see VCC’s program-specific Return to Campus plans.

 Direct link: https://www.vcc.ca/covid-19/faqs/employees/#q-6712702

 In accordance with Phase 3 of the Province of British Columbia's COVID-19 Restart Plan, VCC has developed individual departmental return-to-campus risk mitigation plans to support a gradual return to essential, on-campus learning.

 Ssee VCC’s program-specific Return to Campus plans.

 Direct link: https://www.vcc.ca/covid-19/faqs/employees/#q-5990295

-Most VCC programs in Fall 2020 will continue with alternative/remote delivery.
+Most VCC programs and services are planning to continue with alternative/remote delivery until further notice.
 A phased return to some work on campus will be implemented over the coming months to support in-person instruction and essential, experiential learning.

 Temporary Remote Working Guidelines

 For employees who are able to work remotely, VCC will support temporary remote working arrangements.
 Any current temporary remote workplace agreements will be automatically extended as required.